CTO-WBI007/Reinforcement_Learning/Day 2. MDP & 贝尔曼方程.md

 ## **Value Function**:

+As $G_{t}$ only represents one route in the backtracking graph, we need to calculate the weighted average number:

 $V_{\pi} = E_{\pi} [G_{t}|S_{t} = s]$

-*We will use backtracking graph to calculate value function*
+*We will use backtracking graph to calculate value function.*

+# MDP 4 Bellman Expectation Equality